Who should be Pro-ACT certified?

 Anyone working in a treatment setting where there is a potential for violent behavior is a qualified candidate for Pro-ACT certification.

-What is the difference between the 4-day and the 5-day In-service Instructor classes?
+What is the difference between 4 and 5 days of In-service Instruction?

-The 5-day instruction combines the 4-day Pro-ACT® course with the 1-day In-service Instructor Restraint certification.
-In the additional day of training, participants learn and practice principles of restraint.
+The 5th day is an additional course: Pro-ACT Restraint Certification.
+In the additional day of training, participants learn and practice Principles of restraint.

 Can I take the 4-day class now and add the 5th day at a later time?

-No, the Restraint Certification course must be taken on the Friday immediately following the Monday-Thursday Pro-ACT® course in which you participate.
+No, the Restraint Certification course must be taken on the Friday immediately following attendance at the Monday-Thursday Pro-ACT course in which you participate.

 How long does my certification last?

-To maintain certification, an In-service Instructor must complete 32 hours of Basic in-service instruction within the facility in which he or she is employed during the first twelve months of certification.
-If an In-service instructor is also Restraint certified, he or she must conduct an additional 8 hours of restraint training.
+Pro-ACT certification is good for one year and renewable for up to one additional year.
+To maintain certification, an In-service Instructor must complete 28 hours of basic in-service instruction within the facility in which they are employed during the first twelve months of certification.
+If an In-service Instructor is also Restraint-certified, they must conduct an additional 7 hours of restraint training.

-If the required amount of training is completed and the documentation identified in Appendix B of the Instructor Manual is submitted as required, certification is extended for an additional 12 months.
-This process can occur for two additional years, effectively renewing certification for a total period of three years.
-After three years, a certified In-service instructor must be recertified.
+If the required amount of training is completed and the documentation submitted as required, certification is extended for an additional 12 months.
+After two years, a certified In-service Instructor must be recertified.